-Tim Wickstrom is a former Verge grad who has started his own forge business to make permaculture and garden hand tools (Check out his Alumni Profile here).
+Tim Wickstrom is a Verge grad who has started his own forge business to make permaculture and garden hand tools (Check out his Alumni Profile here).
 Here is the final piece of his three-part guest blog series.

 My Three Favourite Garden Hand Tools

 I’d like to share with you my three favourite tools to use in the garden.
 These tools are used the most often and get the most work done in the shortest time.
 Generally I prefer hand tools to powered ones because they’re quiet, they don’t emit noxious fumes, and I can work up a sweat.

 This is the workhorse of our garden.
 It loosens and aerates the soil without inverting or mixing the soil layers, minimizing disturbance to the soil and the microorganisms within.
 One pass in spring and another in fall is all we need to maintain our garden’s health.
 It also makes an excellent tool for digging up potatoes and other root vegetables when the soil is tight.